aeternity/aepps-home-microsite/README.md

 Contains data about the home page

 * headline: Away from the default "title", this parameter will keep the title in the hero section of the home page.
-* coreAppsFirstRow: Holds an array with the keys of the aepps, that will be shown in the first row of "Core Aepps" section.
+* coreAppsFirstRow: Holds an array with the keys of the æpps, that will be shown in the first row of "Core æpps" section.
-* coreAppsSecondRow: As its name points, this param will keep the keys of the core aepps for the second row.
+* coreAppsSecondRow: As its name points, this param will keep the keys of the core æpps for the second row.
-* homePageAppCards: Another array with the keys of the aepps that will be shown as "cards" on the home page.
+* homePageAppCards: Another array with the keys of the æpps that will be shown as "cards" on the home page.

 #### Example:
 ```
 ---
-title: "aeternity aepps Portal"
+title: "æternity æpps Portal"
 headline: "Activate the power of the æternity æpp ecosystem"
 coreAppsFirstRow: ["transfer", "address"]
 coreAppsSecondRow: ["blockchainExplorer", "messages"]